Lynwood Palmer: Early career

 Palmer spent some years in the 1890s supplementing his artistic income in employment as a cab master.
 At this time Palmer showed great interest in carriage driving which led to commissions from Alfred Vanderbilt and Ambrose Clark and an increasing number of commissions for private clients and periodicals that included The American Carriage Monthly (1893) Although he had no formal training he developed an affinity for drawing and painting horses of all types: hunting, carriage, or race horses.
 He remained in North America for 11 years and found patrons who admired his style of painting and bought his works, including Marshall Field I (1834–1906), the American entrepreneur, prominent racehorse owner and founder of Marshall Field and Company, the Chicago-based department stores.

-In 1895 Palmer returned to Europe with a nucleus of work to his credit, mostly from anglophile Americans A short stay followed with a relative in Co.
-Offaly where he garnered new contacts and future patrons that included T. K. Laidlaw before he and his wife Lydia returned to England, where they eventually settled in 1911 at the 16th Century White House at Sutton in the parish of Heston, Middlesex.
+In 1895 Palmer returned to Europe with a nucleus of work to his credit, mostly from anglophile Americans A short stay followed with a relative in County Offaly where he garnered new contacts and future patrons that included T. K. Laidlaw before he and his wife Lydia returned to England, where they eventually settled in 1911 at the 16th Century White House at Sutton in the parish of Heston, Middlesex.
 A confident, well-dressed man he was at home with all types of horses and self-possessed enough to move smoothly between his aristocratic clientele.
 He prospered attributing his success to clients that included: the Earl of Derby, Lord Lonsdale, the Duke of Portland and most importantly Edward VII for whom he painted his Derby Stakes winner Minoru in 1909.
 It established him as a major painter of racehorses, a relatively small field that included his friend Alfred Munnings, Emile Adam, Lionel Edwards and Raoul Millais.
 Palmer created a niche for himself and his style and subject matter rarely deviated for the remainder of his career.

-Knowledge of Horses
+Knowledge of horses

 Palmer had a deserved reputation for his ability to treat lame horses, no doubt learnt as a result of his training as a cab master.
-In 1911 the Home Secretary, Reginald Mckenna, concerned at the injury rate of police horses on city cobbles asked Palmer to provide advice on the treatment of horses hooves.
+In 1911 the Home Secretary, Reginald Mckenna, concerned at the injury rate of police horses on city cobbles asked Palmer to provide advice on the treatment of horses' hooves.
 Subsequently, some trainers would seek Palmer's advice.
 In his latter years he frequented Hounslow Barracks, the regimental mess of the 17/21 Lancers where his advice was sought and given.

 Palmer was also a judge at the International Horse Show at Olympia in 1921 but had been involved in its organisation since its inception in 1907.
 He designed a series of publicity postcards in pre-war years.

 As an asthmatic Palmer was deemed not fit for military service during World War I, offering his skills for the service of the nation by managing a 750-horse stud for the Royal Mail.